ToddLa/winetastic.ca/index.md

 We look forward to seeing you on February 28th, 2025!
 Check back here for a list of products being poured at the event.

-Tickets on sale December 9th.
+Please note, this event is sold out!

 Visit [whistlerblackcombfoundation.com](https://whistlerblackcombfoundation.com/pages/telus-winter-classic) for more info.

 <!--
 # WELCOME TO THE 2024 WHISTLER WINETASTIC